Ask Jason: Retrofit vs Stringer Sets

 Retrofit bulbs, however, are self-contained units.
 Each bulb can be removed or added to the light line as desired.
-And the bulbs are used with cord that's called empty socket light line.
+And the bulbs are used with a cord that's called an empty socket light line.
 You can cut the empty socket line to any length you wish to create custom light lines.

 So which is the better choice?

 If you're like most Christmas Enthusiasts, the retrofit bulbs will probably serve your needs the best for the following five reasons…